 BIM is a process that manages building information throughout an asset's lifecycle.
 It uses a shared digital representation of an asset to strengthen collaboration and facilitate design, construction and operation processes.
-This forms a reliable basis for decisions.
-With BIM you can realize greater efficiencies due to significant pre-planning during the design and construction phases.
+"BIM" is used interchangeably by the AECO industry: - BIM organization and digitization of information about buildings and infrastructure - BIM 3D models or the digital graphical representation of buildings and infrastructure With BIM you can realize greater efficiencies due to significant pre-planning during the design and construction phases.
 This provides comprehensive information at the handover stage.
 With a common approach to information management, organizations can reduce errors as well as improvements in cost, value and carbon performance.
-In terms of implementation, BIM defines processes for the specification, production, sharing/exchange, and management of information generated across the lifecycle of a built asset.
-Process outputs are then applied proportionally, specific to the project which BIM is utilized against.
-Intermediate > Skip to Services > Inspire trust across the asset lifecycle with BSI BIM certification Differentiate your BIM projects and prove your credentials with BSI KitemarkTM certification for BIM.
+In terms of implementation in the AECO industry, BIM defines processes for the specification, production, sharing/exchange, and management of information generated across the lifecycle of a built asset.
+Process outputs are then applied proportionally by the multiple stakeholders specific to the project which BIM is utilized against.
+Typical digital representations include 2D, 3D models created by authoring application tools such as Autodesk ® Revit ®, AutoCAD ®, Bentley ®, MicroStation ®, SketchUp, etc. Together, the BIM process AND the digital representation/3D models form a reliable basis (single source of truth) for decisions throughout the building lifecycle by design, engineering, construction management, owner stakeholders and facilities management.
+Inspire trust across the asset lifecycle with BSI BIM certification Differentiate your BIM projects and prove your credentials with BSI KitemarkTM certification for BIM.
 Through independent certification, your organization can validate compliance and demonstrate BIM maturity with proof of resilient, secure processes (both physically and digitally), across the value chain.
-You can also drive progress in a competitive market by partnering with BSI, the global leader of BIM and the only provider of this industry-recognized standard.
+You can also drive progress in a competitive global market by partnering with BSI, the global leader of BIM and the only provider of this industryrecognized standard.